S2E/s2e-old/docs/ImageInstallation.rst

 * Keep a fresh copy of your OS installation.
 It is recommended to start with a fresh copy for each analysis task.
 For instance, if you use an image to test a device driver, avoid using this same image to analyze some spreadsheet component.
 One image = one analysis.
 It is easier to manage and your results will be easier to reproduce.

-* Once your (QCOW2) image is setup and ready to be run in symbolic execution mode, take a snapshot and resume that snapshot in the S2E-enabled QEMU.
+* Once your (QCOW2) image is set up and ready to be run in symbolic execution mode, take a snapshot and resume that snapshot in the S2E-enabled QEMU.
 This step is not necessary, but it greatly shortens boot times.
 Booting an image in S2E can take a (very) long time.

 * It is recommended to use 128MiB of RAM for the guest OS (or less).
 S2E is not limited by the amount of memory in any way (it is 64-bit),  but your physical machine is.